MetaMask/faq/README.md

 Web3.js is injected into the javascript context.
 Look for this before using your fallback strategy (local node / hosted node + in-dapp id mgmt / fail).
-You can use the injected web3 directly but best practices is to replace it with your own version of web3.js that you have use during development.
+You can use the injected web3 directly but best practices is to replace it with your own version of web3.js that you have used during development.

 ```js